SadeemAlZimami/AutomationAssignment/README.md

 # Automation Test Suite

 This project contains automated tests for validating subscription packages and API functionalities.
-The tests are written using Selenium WebDriver and TestNG, and the results are logged using ExtentReports.
+The tests are written using Selenium WebDriver, Rest Assured and TestNG, and the results are logged using ExtentReports.

 ## Table of Contents